 - Completion of Royal Australasian College of Physicians (RACP) Basic Physician Training, including the RACP written and clinical examinations

-- Employment in an appropriate Advanced Training position
+- Employment in an accredited Advanced Training position

-- Refer to the Royal Australasian College of Physicians for further information in relation to selection into the training program
+- Refer to the Royal Australasian College of Physicians for further information about selection into the training program

 Total Training Time

-- 24 months (full-time) core training (including three months General and Acute Care Medicine and 12 months in medical specialities)
+- 24 months (full-time) core training (including 3 months of General and Acute Care Medicine and 12 months in medical specialities)

 Basic Paediatric and Child Health: 36 months (full-time)